fbpx

 Celebrating South Asian Australian Authors

 Growing up in Australia, mainstream literature lacked strong South Asian female characters and authors to reflect our lived experience or relatable characters which help us feel a sense of belonging.
-While this is changing, books written by South Asian female authors do not get the traction they deserve.
+While this is changing, books written by South Asian women authors do not get the traction they deserve.

-Our Book Club is an initiative to celebrate female South Asian authors and their stories.
+Our Book Club is an initiative to celebrate South Asian women authors and their stories.
 It’s an opportunity for the community to get together, share and connect.
 Don’t worry if you’re not a ‘bookworm’ or if you’re someone who struggles to read.
 Our book club is for all types of readers and rather than focusing on literary critique we discuss and reflect upon the themes of the books.

 Our Next Book